quan0715/NotionBot/Guide/SDKGuide.md

 #### Return Value
 * If the request succeeded, it will return a `Database` obejct. (see [Database](./NotionBot/base/Database.py) object)
 * If the request failed, it will print error message and return it.

+### Notion.create_new_page(parent, properties)
+#### Parameters
+* `parent` represents the parent page or database where the new page is inserted, represented as a JSON object with a page_id or database_id key, and the corresponding ID.
+* `properties` represents schema of properties, using [Properties object](../NotionBot/object/Properties.py) to implement predefined json template.

+#### Return Value
+* If the request succeeded, it will return a `Page` obejct. (see [Page](./NotionBot/base/Page.py) object)
+* If the request failed, it will print error message and return it.

+### Notion.create_new_database()
+#### Parameters
+* `parent` represents the parent page or database where the new page is inserted, represented as a JSON object with a page_id or database_id key, and the corresponding ID.
+* `properties` : The values of the page’s properties.
+If the parent is a database, then the schema must match the parent database’s properties.
+If the parent is a page, then the only valid object key is title.